Royal Western Yacht Club of Ireland

 18.2 Three (3) races are required to be completed to constitute a series.

-18.3 If four (4) or more races have been completed a boats series score will be the total of her race score excluding her worst score.
+18.3 When four (4) or more races have been completed, a boat’s series score will be the total of her race score excluding her worst score.
+If three or less races are completed no score will be discarded

-18.4 If seven (7) or more races have been completed a boats series score will be the total of her race score excluding her two worst scores.
+18.4 If seven (7) or more races are completed a boat’s series score will be the total of her race scores excluding her two worst scores.

 19. SAFETY REGULATIONS